Learning Opportunities for Healey Students

 K–8 Monthly lunchtime concerts in the cafeteria with local professional musicians and bands.

 3–8 Overnight Trips: Grade 3 to Museum of Science; Grade 4 to Red Gate Farm; Grades 5 and 6 to Nature’s Classroom; Grades 7 and 8 to Washington DC and New York City (alternating years).

-5-6 Nature's Classroom trip.
-Week long camping trip used for team-building and for deeper understanding of science concepts.
+5–6 Nature's Classroom trip.
+Camping trip used for team-building and for deeper understanding of science concepts.

 6–8 Middle grade students take on a range of important leadership roles within the school, including tutoring, student government, and representing the school to visitors.

 7–8 Middle Grades program that emphasizes college preparation, including visits to local colleges.

 In 2013–14, 5 Healey students represented the District at the White House Garden Planting and Garden harvest events, as guests of First Lady Michelle Obama.